codacy/docs/docs/organizations/using-coding-standards.md

     !!! important
         The coding standard will only control tools that can analyze one or more of the languages selected in this step.

-        If a language is not selected in this step, the associated tools are not necessarily disabled.
-Rather, Codacy uses default tool configurations, potentially enabling the tools and leading to unintended analysis of the omitted language.
-To override this behavior:
+        For the remaining languages not selected in this step, Codacy uses existing repository-level configurations if present or global Codacy defaults otherwise, potentially analyzing some of the omitted languages.
+To prevent this:

         1. Ensure all languages are selected, so that the coding standard controls all tools.